evanSpendlove/COMP47660_Reubbish_Security/README.md

     - Vaccine-Admin page
     - Backend wiring to allow updates to patients
 - Any user should be able to visualise aggregated statistics [John]
+    - Question: Does "any user" include anonymous, non-logged-in users?
     - Stats DB
     - Stats page
     - Backend calculation functions